Activision

 History

 Activision entered the UK software market in 1984 and had its biggest hit, Ghostbusters, at the end of that year when it became the Christmas Number One.
 It later became Mastertronic's most successful budget re-release.
-They also owned the Gamestar sports label which had only one hit, Barry McGuigan World Championship Boxing, and the more prolific Electric Dreams label run by Paul Cooper and Rod Cousens, formerly of Quicksilva.
-Their best performing titles were R-Type and Spindizzy, although neither performed well enough to get into Activision's Top 10.
+They also owned the Gamestar sports label which had only one hit, Barry McGuigan World Championship Boxing, and the more prolific Electric Dreams label run by Paul Cooper and Rod Cousens (formerly of Quicksilva) whose best performing title was 1986's Spindizzy.
 Between 1987 and 1990 they also published titles for developer System 3, including the first two Last Ninja games.

 Note

-The figures for Months in the Top 10 and Months at No. 1 are based on the All Formats chart only.
+The figures for Months in the Top 10 and Months at No. 1 are based on the All Format and Multi Format chart only.

 Columns are sortable, sorting by the cover column will sort by chart appearance date.